bright/new-www/content/jobs/android-developer.md

 layout: job
 title: Android Developer
 subtitle: ONGOING
+description: We are a software development and consultancy studio based in Gdańsk, Poland.
+Since 2012 we have built software for more than 40 businesses worldwide.
 hours: full-time
 salary: 12 000 - 15 000 PLN + VAT (B2B) or 10 000 - 12 500 PLN gross (UoP)
 salary_min: 12000